Northam declares state of emergency ahead of storm; Danville could get 4 to 6 inches of snow, then ice

-The Dan River Region is bracing for a potentially powerful winter punch Sunday, and Gov. Ralph Northam has declared a state of emergency ahead of the impending storm.
+Gov. Ralph Northam has declared a state of emergency ahead of a potentially powerful winter punch heading to the Dan River Region on Sunday.

 A winter storm watch is in place from late Saturday into Monday morning, according to the National Weather Service in Blacksburg.

-As of Friday, forecasters in Blacksburg suggested Danville could see about 4 to 6 inches of snow and areas of western Pittsylvania County could get more.
+As of Friday afternoon, forecasters suggested Danville could see about 4 to 6 inches of snow and areas of western Pittsylvania County could get more.
+Up to two-tenths of an inch of ice accumulation also is expected.

-The system is what meteorologists refer to as a "Miller B." This means a first low pressure system will decay as it stays west of the mountains and a new low will spin up closer to the coast, forecasters wrote in a discussion Friday morning.
+The system is what meteorologists refer to as a "Miller B." This means a first low pressure system will decay as it stays west of the mountains and a new low will spin up closer to the coast, forecasters wrote in a discussion Friday.

 "All precipitation should start as snow during early Sunday morning," the discussion stated.
 "However, as the coastal low takes control, it will bring a surge of warm air over the Piedmont that should prompt a transition to a wintry mix of sleet and freezing rain in the afternoon."